 Image by Rick Wyatt

 In the 1960's a strong protest movement was born among the draft age college students to protest the Vietnam War.
 At first the student protesters used crude peace symbols, usually black painted on white backgrounds, at their rallies.
 The peace symbol was also spray painted on walls and clothing.

 The Peace Symbol itself is an internationally recognized symbol for peace that was originally designed for the British nuclear disarmament movement by Gerald Holtom in 1958.
 Holtom, an artist and designer, made it for a march from Trafalgar Square, London, to the Atomic Weapons Research Establishment at Aldermaston in England.
-The symbol is a combination of the semaphore signals for the letters "N" and "D," standing for "nuclear disarmament".
-The original drawing by Gerald Holtom of the symbol is housed in the Peace Museum in Bradford, England.

 Image by Rick Wyatt

-MIA-POW Flag
+MIA-POW Flag (Type #1)

+Image by Rick Wyatt